Q. Is MCC’s search/call process moving toward appointment (ecclesiastical) rather than call (congregational)?

 Q. How does the denomination become involved in pastoral transition?

 A. By invitation.
-The denomination, typically through the Office of Church Life and Health, offers assistance to congregations in pastoral transition when there is an invitation by the Board or the Pastor who is leaving.
+The denomination, typically through the Office of Church and Ministry Development, offers assistance to congregations in pastoral transition when there is an invitation by the Board or the Pastor who is leaving.